Azumaya geometry and representation stacks: Grothendieck topologies on Azufine(C)

-(1).
-Let $A$ be an Azumaya algebra with center $C$.
-Then the maximal sieve $S$ on $A$ is a $J_K$-covering sieve.
+(GT1).
+If $A$ is Azumaya with center $C$, then the maximal sieve $L$ on $A$ is a $J_K$-covering sieve.
 Indeed, let $f : C \to D$ be any morphism of commutative rings such that $A \otimes_C D$ is of constant degree.
-Then $f$ is centrally covered, i.e.\ $f \in \pi_K(S)$.
-Now it is clear that $\pi_K(S)$ contains a Zariski covering, so in particular it is a $J$-covering sieve.
+Then $f$ is centrally covered, i.e.\ $f \in \pi_K(L)$.
+So $\pi_K(L)$ contains a Zariski covering, in particular it is a $J$-covering sieve.